AguaClara/horizontal_filtration-DEPRECATED/Horizontal Filtration Spring 2018.md

 * If already constructed: write a brief summary of important constraints, include any revisions to apparatus, also reference the prior report where construction is described

 ### Procedure

+We don't have a real one yet!

 Discuss your experimental procedure.
 How did you run your experiment?
 What were you testing?
 What were the values of relevant parameters?

 ## Results and Analysis

+We don't have these yet!

 Present an observation (results), then explain what happened (analysis).
 Each paragraph should focus on one aspect of your results.
 In that same paragraph, you should interpret that result.
 In other words, there should not be two distinct paragraphs, but instead one paragraph containing one result and the interpretation and analysis of this result.
 Here are some guiding questions for results and analysis: